mathowl/tgdejong/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I am an applied mathematician that computes dynamics and uses dynamics to compute.
+The first topic is related to biomechanical models as well as a dynamics driven perspective on AI.
+The second topic is my main focus and lies in the domain of physical reservoir computing which is a framework that utilizes natural physical phenomena to perform computations.

-I am a mathematician.
-But I dabble a lot in the applied sciences.
-So far my application domains include AI, celestial mechanics, cell biology.
-My mathematical expertise mainly concerns dynamical systems and lately I am very drawn to data science and neural network problems.
-Currently, my main focus is reservoir computing.
-I am in the Notsu-lab at the Faculty of Mathematics and Physics in Kanazawa University.
-My research is funded by CREST.
+I am Postdoctoral researcher in the Notsu-lab at the Faculty of Mathematics and Physics in Kanazawa University.
+This position is funded by CREST.
+I also hold an Adjunct Assistant Professorship at Temple University Japan Campus.

 For my research I mainly use Python.
 I have worked on a couple of mechanical and material science problems in collaboration with industry, and I am always on the look for new collaborations.